The History of the Kulin Nation: Culture, Country, and Colonisation

 Within a decade, most Kulin lands were seized for sheep and cattle grazing (Critchett, 1990).

-The destruction of murnong by livestock caused widespread hunger (Broome, 2005).
+The destruction of murnong fields caused widespread hunger (Broome, 2005).

-Violence followed: massacres occurred at sites such as Mt Cottrell (1836) and across the Western District frontier (Critchett, 1990).
+Violence followed, with massacres at Mt Cottrell (1836) and throughout the Western District (Critchett, 1990).

 Population Collapse